Pretty Much Everyone Is Getting A Bob Right Now

-If you're considering bangs right now, you may also be thinking about a bob.
+If you're considering a fringe right now, you may also be thinking about a bob.
 Both feel like big, refreshing changes that could pull you out of any rut.
 But the latter, as many hairdressers will tell you, tends to have a higher satisfaction rate.

-That's because the bob haircut is fully customizable: Add face-framing layers or a bang, keep it weighted and blunt, or opt for a gateway lob if you're worried about not being about to pull it back.
-However you choose to personalize yours, having hair skimming above your shoulders will feel refreshing, which may be why so many celebrities, models, and influencers are posting post-chop mirror selfies captioned with a scissors emoji.
+That's because the bob haircut is fully customisable: Add face-framing layers or a bang, keep it weighted and blunt, or opt for a gateway lob if you're worried about not being about to pull it back.
+However, you choose to personalise yours, having hair skimming above your shoulders will feel refreshing, which may be why so many celebrities, models, and influencers are posting post-chop mirror selfies captioned with a scissors emoji.

 For proof and inspo, scroll to see our current mood board of bobs that will have you going short at your next appointment.